 SQDAthletica was born out of the need for men to get more invested in their health by supplying them with good looking high quality activewear.
 The name SQD (Squad) is symbolic of the brands desire to help unite men to get healthier.
 Their clothing is modern and good looking, designed in Australia.

 Better Bodies has been around since the eighties and has been supplying clothing to gym-junkies ever since.
 The website certainly implies the tops and bottoms are for the more adonis-like bodies out there, but a range of fits including oversized, cater for any wannabe weightlifter.

 Some workout warriors only want to wear the most desirable brands.
 It's a fact that Armani knows all too well, and so has developed its own EA7 line of sportswear.
 But it's not a case of all style, no substance, as the Italian company's range includes "technical" fabrics, along with windproof and water-resistant jackets.

 Nike is a name synonymous with high performance, elite athletes and cutting edge technology.
 Their gym gear is no different and employs the brands newest technology to allow the wearer to move freely whilst having every bead of sweat wicked from their skin.
 There is a reason why Nike is so successful and if you haven't already, test out their clothing as it definitely stands up to their reputation.

 Founded in Italy in 1971, Macron is the European leader in sportwear.
-They've been known to provide the likes of UEFA referees, the Italian and Scottish national ruby teams as well as many other national and professional clubs with kits demonstrating their ability to make high quality, durable and high tech sportswear.
+They've been known to provide the likes of UEFA referees, the Italian and Scottish national rugby teams as well as many other national and professional clubs with kits demonstrating their ability to make high quality, durable and high tech sportswear.
 Their consumer products are no different and their product base is immense.
-No matter what your looking for, Macron will no doubt have a product to suit.
+No matter what you’re looking for, Macron will no doubt have a product to suit.